Vyom555/portfolio/finalProject.md

 Source: Flight delay and cancellation dataset (2019-2023).
 (2023, December 8).
 Kaggle. https://www.kaggle.com/datasets/patrickzel/flight-delay-and-cancellation-dataset-2019-2023

 ## Method and medium
-I will use Tableau and Shorthand to create detailed and visually engaging data visualizations.
+I will use Tableau to create detailed and visually engaging data visualizations.
 To present and tell the story, I will be using Shorthand.